AppForge-MP/Final_Project/README - MILESTONE 2.md

 ## Summary

-This document provides a summary of our project building process for our app, **App Name Here**
+This document provides a summary of our project building process for our app, **Welly**

 ## Milestone Requirements